AI-READI/ai-readi-dataset-notebooks/README.md

 If you are interested in reporting/fixing issues and contributing directly to the code base, please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information on what we're looking for and how to get started.

-For any developmental standards to follow, add them directly to the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## Issues and Feedback

-To report any issues with the software, suggest improvements, or request a new feature, please open a new issue via the [Issues](https://github.com/AI-READI/template/issues) tab.
+To report any issues please open a new issue via the [Issues](https://github.com/AI-READI/ai-readi-dataset-notebooks/issues) tab.
 Provide adequate information (operating system, steps leading to error, screenshots) so we can help you efficiently.

 ## License
 This work is licensed under [MIT](https://opensource.org/licenses/mit).
-See [LICENSE](https://github.com/AI-READI/template/blob/main/LICENSE) for more information.
+See [LICENSE](https://github.com/AI-READI/ai-readi-dataset-notebooks/blob/main/LICENSE) for more information.

 <a href="https://aireadi.org" >
   <img src="https://www.channelfutures.com/files/2017/04/3_0.png" height="30" />